Topics

 Fines for shipping companies

-Chinese shipowners, especially the state-owned company Cosco, will suffer the most from the impact of the penalties, but almost all major global groups will be affected to a greater or lesser extent.
-Trump aims with this to recover merchant ship production in depressed American shipyards.
+Chinese shipowners, especially the state-owned company Cosco, were the ones who suffered the most from the impact of the penalties, but almost all the major global groups were affected to a greater or lesser extent.
+Trump aimed with this to recover merchant ship production in depressed American shipyards.
 A very difficult objective, after decades of abandonment of the shipbuilding sector, no matter how many fines are imposed on ships built in China.

 The extraordinary innovation that this sector has experienced in the 21st century is primarily the patrimony of the Chinese and Koreans and will hardly be transferable and internalized in shipyards where a cargo vessel hasn't been built since the last century.